Linguistic rights: Assimilation-oriented vs. maintenance-oriented

 Assimilation-oriented types of language rights refer to the aim of the law to assimilate all citizens within the country, and range from prohibition to toleration.
-An example of prohibition type laws is the treatment of Kurds in Turkey where they are forbidden to use the Kurdish language.
+An example of prohibition type laws is the treatment of Kurds in Turkey where they had been forbidden to use the Kurdish language.
 Assimilation-oriented approaches to language rights can also be seen as a form of focus on the individuals right to communicate with others inside a system.
 Many policies of linguistic assimilation being tied to the concept of nation building and facilitating communication between various groups inside of a singular state system.

 Maintenance-oriented types of language rights refer to laws aiming to enable the maintenance of all languages within a country, and range from permission to promotion.
 An example of laws that promote language rights is the Basque Normalization Law, where the Basque language is promoted.
 Many maintenance-oriented approaches require both a framework of collective and positive rights and significant government funding in order to produce the desired outcomes of linguistic maintenance.
 In Wales and Quebec, for example, there is significant debate over funding and the use of collective rights in building an effective maintenance framework.

 The neutral point between assimilation-orientation and maintenance-orientation is non-discrimination prescription, which forbids discrimination based on language.
 However the non-discrimination position has also been seen as just another form of assimilationist policy as its primarily just leads to a more extended period of assimilation into the majority language rather than a perpetual continuation of the minority language.